The Silent Anzac

-|Machinery||2 sets of 8 cylinder diesel engines, battery driven electric motors|
+|Machinery||2 x 8 cylinder diesel engines, battery driven electric motors|

 |Torpedoes||4 x 18-inch torpedo tubes|

 His Majesty’s Australian Submarine AE2 was launched in the yard of Vickers Ltd at Barrow-in-Furness, England on 18 June 1913 by Mr W.H.
 Wharton.
-She commissioned at Portsmouth on 28 February 1914 under the command of Lieutenant Commander Henry Hugh Gordon 'Dacre' Stoker, RN.
+She commissioned at Portsmouth on 28 February 1914 under the command of Lieutenant Commander Henry Hugh Gordon Dacre Stoker, RN.
 Her crew of 35 comprised officers and ratings from both the Royal Navy and Royal Australian Navy and she was the second of two E Class submarines built for the fledgling RAN.

 Accompanied by her sister submarine AE1, (Lieutenant Commander Thomas Besant, RN), the two vessels sailed from England for Australia on 2 March 1914.
 The voyage was undertaken in three phases.
 The first phase took place under the escort of the Royal Navy cruiser HMS Eclipse which remained with the submarines until they reached Colombo.

 En route, Eclipse alternately took the submarines in tow to reduce wear on their engines.
-In spite of this precaution, AE2 suffered a serious defect while under her own power when she lost a propellor blade, necessitating repairs in Gibraltar between 6-9 March.
-With repairs completed, the small convoy continued its passage via Malta, and Port Said before AE2 threw a second propellor blade 20 miles outside of Aden.
+In spite of this precaution, AE2 suffered a serious defect while under her own power when she lost a propeller blade, necessitating repairs in Gibraltar between 6-9 March.
+With repairs complete, the small convoy continued its passage via Malta, and Port Said before AE2 threw a second propeller blade 20 miles outside of Aden.
 On this occasion repairs were carried out at sea with the assistance of Eclipse.
 The submarine was trimmed down by the bows and two anchors and cable from Eclipse were lowered over the front of AE2 to bring the stern of the boat out of the water.
-With the assistance of divers a replacement propellor was then fitted, the entire evolution taking two days.
+With the assistance of divers a replacement propeller was then fitted, the entire evolution taking two days.
 The three vessels then continued on to Colombo where they arrived on 9 April 1914.

-Five days were spent in Colombo allowing the crews of the two submarines to get some respite from the cramped and hot conditions in their respective boats.
+Five days were spent in Colombo allowing the crews of the submarines to get some respite from the cramped and hot conditions in their respective boats.
 The passage through the Red Sea had been particularly demanding due to intense heat.
 Often the temperature inside the boats rose above 100 degrees F and in an attempt to cool AE2, Stoker ordered her casing to be painted white in an attempt to reflect the intense sunlight.

 From Colombo the second phase of the voyage began under the escort of HMS Yarmouth which shepherded AE1 and AE2 to Singapore where they arrived safely on 21 April 1914.
 In Singapore the submarines were met by the cruiser HMAS Sydney which assumed responsibility for them for the remainder of the voyage to Sydney where they arrived on 24 May, 83 days after leaving Portsmouth.
 A total of sixty days had been spent at sea and some 13,000 miles covered; a record for submarines at that time.

 A key duty assigned to the two submarines throughout the operation was to guard St George's Strait, lying between New Britain and New Ireland, and defend the RAN fleet from the approach of any enemy ships.
-It was during one such patrol on 14 September that AE1 disappeared with all hands.
+It was during one such patrol on 14 September 1914 that AE1 disappeared with all hands.
 A search was ordered for the missing submarine using all available ships but after three days it was called off, with no trace of the ill-fated submarine being found.